Antiplato/Antiplato-release/README.md

 * **Accessibility:** This is the core engine.
 It allows AntiPlato to automatically execute the swiping motions on the grid for you.

 ## Part 3: Using AntiPlato
 1. Once your settings are in place, AntiPlato will ask for **Screen Record** permission.
-This is strictly required to take a snapshot of the game grid so the app can read the letters (OCR).
-It does not record video or save anything to your phone.
+This is strictly required to take a snapshot of the game grid so the app can read the letters (OCR) from the screen in real time.
 2. Open your game.
 Tap the **Bound** button on the far right corner of the floating overlay.
 3. Adjust the red box so it perfectly frames your game grid.
 4. Tap the **OCR** button to scan the letters.
 5. **The Training Phase:** During your first few games, the scan might result in a `?` instead of a letter.
 This is completely normal.
 The app's model learns from what you teach it.
 If it misidentifies a letter, tap **Edit** to correct the mistake.
-6. Once the grid letters are correct, hit **Auto Swipe** to let the app solve the board.
+6. Once the grid letters are correct, click **Auto Swipe** to enable automatic swiping and let the app solve the board, you can disable automatic swiping by clicking it again and then manually click go to swipe each word slowly.

-Once it gathers enough data from your corrections, the OCR will work flawlessly!
+Once it is trained enough from your corrections (usually all thr unique tiles like A, B, Qu), the OCR will work flawlessly!